zauni/pngmin/README.md

 npm install grunt-pngmin --save-dev
 ```

-One the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-pngmin');
 ```

+### Linux users
-You also have to download pngquant from their website: [pngquant.org](http://pngquant.org).
-The task will search the pngquant binary in the `PATH` or as a fallback in `bin` folder in your project, but you can also set the path to the binary with the `binary` option.
+You also have to download pngquant if you are on a Linux system from their website: [pngquant.org](http://pngquant.org).
+You can put the pngquant executable either somewhere in your `PATH` or in a folder in your project.
+If you put it in a folder outside of the `PATH`, you have to specify the path to it with the `binary` option (see below).

+Windows and Mac OSX is supported out of the box.

 ## The "pngmin" task